Huo Guang

-Huo Guang (霍光; died 21 April 68 BC), courtesy name Zimeng (子孟), posthumous name Marquess Xuancheng of Bolu (博陸宣成侯), was a Chinese politician and imperial regent who served as the dominant state official of the Western Han dynasty from 87 BCE until his death in April 68 BCE.
+Huo Guang (霍光; died 21 April 68 BC (Note: Although Huo Guang's age was not recorded, he was in his early teens (by East Asian reckoning) during Huo Qubing's latter campaign successes.
+Thus, he should be born in the 130s BC.)), courtesy name Zimeng (子孟), posthumous name Xuancheng (宣成), was a Chinese politician and imperial regent who served as the dominant state official of the Western Han dynasty from 87 BC until his death in April 68 BC.
 The younger half-brother of the renowned general Huo Qubing, Huo was a palace aide to Emperor Wu and secured power in his own right at the emperor's death, when he became principal co-regent for Emperor Zhao.
 Huo outmaneuvered his colleagues in the regency and assumed personal control over state affairs, consolidating his power by installing family members and other loyalists in key offices.
-Following Emperor Zhao's death in June 74 BCE, Huo engineered the succession and deposition of Liu He within a mere 27 days.
+Following Emperor Zhao's death in June 74 BC, Huo engineered the succession and deposition of Liu He within a mere 27 days.
 Huo next facilitated the accession of Emperor Xuan and retained control of the Western Han government until his death.

 Service under Emperor Wu

 Huo Guang was born to Huo Zhongru and he had a half-brother named Huo Qubing, a renowned general.
-His step-aunt was Empress Wei Zifu, the second Empress of Emperor Wu of Han.
-Huo's early career in Han government was not well documented, but it is known that as of 88 BC—near the end of Emperor Wu's reign, he was already a high-ranked official with dual titles of Fengche Duwei (奉車都尉) and Guanglu Dafu (光祿大夫).
-When Emperor Wu, near the end of his life, chose his youngest son Liu Fuling (later Emperor Zhao) as heir, he commissioned Huo, ethnically-Xiongnu official Jin Midi, and imperial guard commander Shangguan Jie (上官桀) as coregents, but with Huo effectively in command of the government, with the titles of da sima (大司馬) and da jiangjun (大將軍).
+His step-aunt was Empress Wei Zifu, (Note: Wei Zifu and Huo Qubing's mother were sisters.) the second Empress of Emperor Wu of Han.
+Huo's early career in Han government was not well documented, but it is known that as of 88 BC—near the end of Emperor Wu's reign, he was already a high-ranked official with titles of the Commandant of the Imperial Carriage (奉車都尉) and the Counsellor of the Palace (光祿大夫).
+When Emperor Wu, near the end of his life, chose his youngest son Liu Fuling (later Emperor Zhao) as heir, he commissioned Huo, ethnically-Xiongnu official Jin Midi, and imperial guard commander Shangguan Jie (上官桀) as coregents, but with Huo effectively in command of the government, with the compound title of the Grand Master of the Horse–Grand General (大司馬大將軍).
 When Emperor Wu died in March 87 BC, Emperor Zhao, then eight years old, was left in the tutelage of Huo, Jin, and Shangguan.
 Emperor Wu's will created the three of them as marquesses, but all three declined.